-The benefit of Notion is that you can create the exact structure you want so you can build a setup that is perfectly tailored to you.
+The benefit of Notion is that you can create the exact structure you and your business needs.
 This is great if you have a unique workflow or just haven't found another tool that suits you quite yet.

 All this freedom can sometimes feel a little intimidating so we decided to show you how we use Notion for our agency so you have a place to start, let's dig in!

 Notion's main navigation is organised by "workspaces".
-These can be whatever you want but should be a quick way to find what you need - a nice overview.
+These can be whatever you want but should be a quick way to find what you need - in other words, a nice overview.

 Pro tip: Start by thinking of the type of information you need to access day to day and use this as the starting point to create your workspaces.

 Here is an example of our workspaces.
 We run a branding agency so the most important information to access is related to individual projects and what to get done each week.
 To make sure everyone in our team is on the same page and can all represent the brand in the same way, we also have workspaces describing our company mission and design system.

 Since most workspaces will vary a lot depending on your business, we will focus on how to set up and use the "Team Home" and the "All Clients" workspace.
 This is where we keep everything you might need when you sit down to work on a project.
-Having everything organised means you can have a bigger team without chaos.
+Having everything organised means you can have a bigger team without things getting chaotic.

 Notion allows you to create pages within pages (nesting content) which means we start by having a clear overview page of all our clients that then link to individual clients and their projects.